maustrauk/maustrauk/README.md

 Hi, I'm Iaroslav!
 I'm a full stack web developer who is passionate about making tools to limit repetitive problem solving and facilitate effective collaboration.

-🔭 I’m currently working on migration from Kartra to Elementor WordPress at SuperPurposes company.
+🔭 I’m currently working on website migration from Kartra to Elementor WordPress at SuperPurposes company.

 🌱 I’m currently learning at LambdaSchool.